 Hydrogen in the pipes

 This UK wide programme is over 50% complete.
-The new plastic pipes are suitable for transporting hydrogen.
+The new plastic pipes can transport hydrogen and other green gases.

-The gas network is complex and there are other pipe materials found underground which need to be tested with hydrogen.
-HyDeploy and other energy industry projects are also investigating this as part of the programme.
+The gas network is complex and there are lots of other pipe materials underground.
+These need to be tested with hydrogen so HyDeploy and other projects are investigating this as part of their work.